 - 1 to 2 inches of ginger

-In fact, a study analysis published earlier this year in Neurological Sciences found curcumin was a powerful anti-inflammatory and antioxidant substance.
+A 2018 study analysis found curcumin was a powerful anti-inflammatory and antioxidant substance.
 It could help control proteins, enzymes, and cytokines in central nervous system-related disorders, including multiple sclerosis.

 A bonus of this tonic (which was modified from Minimalist Baker): The ginger and lemon will help aid in digestion, Simon adds.

-- provide antioxidant protection by neutralizing free radicals
+- provides antioxidant protection by neutralizing free radicals

 Try it: In a small saucepan, combine: